Janet Yellen, the new Chairman of the Federal Reserve, has called income inequality “one of the most disturbing trends facing the nation.”

 National income inequality is a problem that is comprised of many components.
 House the Homeless views the Federal Minimum Wage as a major component of this problem.
 We are a nation of 1,000 plus economies, and yet we set a federal wage standard that embraces the concept of one size fits all.
 At present, it is set at $7.25 per hour.
 It is so low that a full-time, minimum wage worker cannot get into, and keep, basic rental housing.
 This is a statement repeated by the U.S. Conference of Mayors in their annual report for the past several years.

-We all know that the single most expensive item in the budget of every American (housing) fluctuates across the nation, and it does not cost the same to live in Washington DC as it does to live in Harlington, Texas or Santa Cruz, California, etc. So how appropriate is this one size all fits all approach?
+We all know that the single most expensive item in the budget of every American (housing) fluctuates across the nation, and it does not cost the same to live in Washington DC as it does to live in Harlington, Texas or Santa Cruz, California, etc. So how appropriate is this one-size-fits-all approach?

 Because of the disparity between what our nation’s minimum wage workers are earning (federally set at $7.25 per hour), and the cost of housing locally, 3.5 million minimum wage workers will experience homelessness again this year.
 Ms. Yellen, you are correct, “the nation’s identity as a land of opportunity is at stake.”